Jhilmila Lake

 Jhilmila Lake is a 4.3 ha large natural lake in Bhimdatta Municipality of Kanchanpur District in Nepal.
 It is located at an elevation of about 668 m and has a maximum depth of 9 m.
 Its basin area of 40.2 ha consists of marshes and meadows.
 It is surrounded by deciduous forest dominated by Sal, pine and rhododendron trees.

+There is a temple also.
 It is also a home for many aquatic animals, especially different fish species.